watson-developer-cloud/assistant-web-chat-service-desk-starter/src/incontact/webChat/README.md

 The NICE inContact integration consists of two main components: client-side code that runs in the user's browser, and server-side code that you host.

 The client-side component manages the communication between the user and the agent.
-It implements the service desk API that is fully supported by the Watson Assistant web chat integration.
+It implements the service desk API that is fully supported by the watsonx Assistant web chat integration.
 (For more information about this API, see [ServiceDesk API](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter/blob/main/docs/API.md)).

 The communication uses the Patron API, which can be found at [Patron APIs](https://developer.niceincontact.com/API/PatronAPI).